EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

 support.
 GridSite is a set of extensions to the Apache 2.x webserver, which support Grid security based on X.509 certificates.

-Packages for gridsite can be obtained from [CMD](https://repository.egi.eu/sw/production/cmd-os/1/).
+Packages for gridsite can be obtained from [CMD repository](https://repository.egi.eu/sw/production/cmd-os/1/).

 First install the `gridsite`, `fetch-crl` and `ca-policy-egi-core` for your distribution, ensuring that `gridsite` is at least version `2.3.2`.
 For Ubuntu